eeee-sys/MODF-SIR/README.md

 **MODF-SIR** is a lightweight MLLM-based, distillation-augmented, multi-agent collaborative framework for social intelligence reasoning.

 <p align="center"><img width="100%" height="100%" src="assets/method.png"></p>
+## 👀 MODF-SIR Overview
+Social intelligence reasoning, which involves decoding implicit human intentions and emotional dynamics, remains a significant challenge for Multimodal Large Language Models (MLLMs).
+When processing unconstrained omni-modal data streams, traditional flat reasoning paradigms often suffer from cognitive overload and hallucination cascades.
+To overcome these limitations, we propose MODF-SIR.
+Inspired by the cognitive ``Dual-Process Theory'', MODF-SIR replaces black-box inference with a collaborative multi-agent architecture.
+Initially, an Endogenous Long-Tail Retriever Agent extracts subtle, long-tail multimodal cues and textualizes them to prevent critical signals from being overshadowed.
+Guided by these cues, an Asymmetric Knowledge Distilled Router Agent dynamically assigns the reasoning pathway.
+For complex implicit queries, a GRPO Grounder Agent performs precise spatiotemporal localization.
+Subsequently, an Omni-Modal Long-Tail Reasoner Agent executes extended Chain-of-Thought (CoT) reasoning.
+To address the generation-evaluation gap, a Test-Time Adaptation Reviser Agent iteratively refines the reasoning outputs via closed-loop evaluation and dynamic LoRA updates.
+Extensive experiments demonstrate that MODF-SIR achieves state-of-the-art results across three benchmarks: Daily-Omni, IntentBench, and WorldSense.
+Notably, our framework significantly surpasses existing open-source video-audio MLLMs and approaches the performance of proprietary models like GPT-4o and Gemini, highlighting its efficacy in human intent modeling.

 ## 🔥 News
 - 🚀 MODF-SIR is ready on [Hugging Face Model](https://huggingface.co/Harry-1234/MODF-SIR).
 Check it out!